nst/STTwitter/README.md

         - it can break at anytime, your app should not rely on it in production

      * STTwitterOAuthProtocol
-        - provides generic methods to POST and GET resources on Twitter hosts
+        - provides generic methods to POST and GET resources on Twitter's hosts

      * STTwitterOS
         - uses Twitter accounts defined in OS X Preferences or iOS Settings